dancer1325/angular-cli/packages/angular_devkit/schematics/README.md

 }
 ```

-A few things from this example:

-1. The function receives the list of options from the tooling.
-1. It returns a [`Rule`](src/engine/interface.ts#L73), which is a transformation from a `Tree` to another `Tree`.

 ## Templating

-A simplified example of a Schematics which creates a file containing a new Class, using an option to determine its name:
+* Schematics / creates -- via passing an option for the name, a -- file containing a new Class

 ```typescript
 // files/__name@dasherize__.ts